refp16/refp16.github.io/_posts/2013-09-23-make-a-siteblog-using-jekyll-and-github.md

 the source files as I was unable to detect what GitHub's parsing was complaining about.

-Probably the best route to follow is installing the Ruby gem 'github-pages'.
+Probably the best route to follow is installing the Ruby gem 'github-pages' (if installing this gem, there's no need to install Jekyll separately).
 This is a good idea because the gem provides the packages used by GitHub to parse the files you send in.
 A successfull local build is likely to produce a successfull GitHub build.
 To do this, you should install previously: